Our unique analysis of the bills Hecht sponsored and cosponsored provides insight into his position in the Senate.

 - S. 2794 (100th): Stillwater Wildlife Management Area Restoration and Enhancement Act of 1988

 View All » (including bills from previous years)

 From Feb 1983 to Oct 1988, Hecht missed 99 of 2,200 roll call votes, which is 4.5%.
-This is better than the median of 5.3% among the lifetime records of senators serving in Oct 1988.
+This is on par with the median of 5.3% among the lifetime records of senators serving in Oct 1988.
 The chart below reports missed votes over time.